SkynetLabs/ansible-playbooks/README.md

 #### Following Portal Deployments and Restarts

-Once the portal host is included in `webportals_takedown` inventory group, portal deployment and portal restart playbooks ignore this host, deployments and restarts are not performed on this host even if the portal is included in an inventory group you are deploying to.
+Once the portal host is included in `webportals_takedown` inventory group, portal deployment and portal restart playbooks initiate for this host, deployments and restarts start only mongo and sia docker services and playbook execution stops.

-If you want to restart or deploy portal, remove the host from `webportals_takedown` group and execute either portal restart playbook to start the portal with the last deployed versions of the portal or portal deploy playbook to deploy configured versions of the portal.

 ### Rollback Skynet Webportal